• Skip to primary navigation

 Map In Java

-The Map interface in Java is a way of representing a mapping between a key and value.
+The Map interface in Java is a way of representing a mapping between a key and a value.
 It is often misunderstood to be part of the Collection interface.
 This article will help you understand how maps work in Java.

 Post On:Map In Java